iskendria-pub/iskendria/README.md

 AX-10: The following properties should be maintained about each person:

+* id.
+* creation timestamp
-* id
+* modification timestamp.
 * public key.
 * private key.
-* isMajor.
 * name.
 * email address.
+* isMajor.
 * isSigned: Boolean indicating whether the Alexandra team knows the person.
 * saldo.
 * hasBiography (boolean).

-AX-20: The Major Tool should allow majors to create new persons.
+AX-20: The Major Tool should allow only majors to create new persons.

 AX-30: A person should be identified by her id.
 The public key is not a good unique id because a user must be able to update that, see AX-60.
+See AX-5060 about id fields.

 AX-50: The private key of a person should not be stored on the blockchain and it should not be sent over the network.